vahidei/Vidiko/README.md

 # Vidiko
-vidiko is a script for attaching subtitles to movies you want to watch online
+Vidiko is a script for attaching subtitles to movies you want to watch online